 The range of Knoll furniture can be tailored to support and enhance the choices people will make at work every day.
 The space types identified below are settings for all kinds of experiences—team work, individual focus, gatherings, free address work, workplace amenities.
 A range of materials, furnishings, and spatial elements attract people, support ever-changing tech, and clearly differentiate them from primary work areas.
 Flexible furniture and adaptable architecture provide people with even more control and choice when it comes to how they work.

-The get away space that enables focused or confidential work, the Refuge is a key room or area for workplace focus.
+A get away space that enables focused or confidential work, the Refuge is a key room or area for workplace focus.

-A small space (~50 sq ft) for one to two people, the typical Refuge may include a video display, wall-mounted whiteboard surface, and adaptable furniture.
+The typical Refuge may include a video display, wall-mounted whiteboard surface, and adaptable furniture.
 Or, it may also be an open area with furniture encouraging a sense of privacy.

 Enclave spaces are get together areas for collaborative seclusion.